Sefer Halilović: Trial

 The trial against Sefer Halilović began on 31 January 2005.
-The Prosecution completed its case on 2 June.
+The prosecution completed its case on 2 June.
 There were 39 prosecution witnesses and two witness statements.
 The Trial Chamber admitted 287 exhibits tendered into evidence by the prosecution.
 The defence case commenced on 27 June and lasted until 14 July 2005.
 There were three defence witnesses and twelve witness statements.
 The parties made their closing arguments on 30 and 31 August 2005.
 The Trial Chamber admitted 207 exhibits tendered into evidence by the defence.
 Halilović's defence showed that he had no effective control and no commanding role over the perpetrators, but was a notional inspector without proper authority.

 Sefer's lawyers at trial were Peter Morrissey (from Australia) and Guenael Mettraux (from Switzerland).
 It was alleged that Rasim Delić, along with Fikret Muslimović, and Bakir Alispahić ordered Sefer's failed assassination which was attempted by two members of the secret state security group known as "Ševe", and their commander Nedžad Ugljen, also the director of the state security service or SDB.
-While Sefer was not killed, his wife Mediha and her brother Edin Rondić were murdered.
+While Sefer was survived bomb attack targeting his flat, his wife Mediha and her brother Edin Rondić were murdered.

 Faruk further alleges that Alija Izetbegović, the former president of Bosnia and Herzegovina and Delić's boss, attempted to discredit Halilović by framing him for the Neretva 1993 massacre through mostly false documents provided by the security service Directors : Munir Alibabić (SBD Director), Fikret Muslimović (SVB Director), Nedžad Ugljen (commander of "Ševe" and Director of SDB), Jusuf Jašarević (SVB Director), Enver Mujezinović (SDB in Sarajevo Director) and Bakir Alispahić (minister of MUP).
 It has been alleged that the secret service agents bribed numerous witnesses for false account of what actually took place and that Halilović is simply a scapegoat.
 Halilović's book "Cunning Strategy", published in 1997, details his side of the story.